 And, while a little stress now and then is a normal part of life, constant stress can have a lasting impact on both your physical and mental health.

 While it’s not always easy to put your own well-being first, it’s worth remembering that you won’t be much help to others if you’re struggling yourself.
-This Stress Awareness Month, we’ve shared some quick tips to help you reduce stress and give yourself a break.

 What are the two main types of stress?